-Texas law allows the decedent’s spouse, parent, descendant who is over 18 years of age, or the person who is named as executor in the decedent’s will (if the person is able to produce a copy of the will), access to the decedent’s safe deposit box.
-Joint owners on the safe deposit box can also access it after the decedent’s death.
+As explained below, Texas law allows joint owners, the decedent’s spouse, parent, descendant who is over 18 years of age, or the person who is named as executor in the decedent’s will (if the person is able to produce a copy of the will), access to the decedent’s safe deposit box.

-But some banks may refuse to allow anyone to access the safety deposit box.
-This usually comes up when a non-spouse executor or the decedent’s brothers or sisters try to access the box.
+But some banks refuse to allow anyone other than the decedent to access the safe deposit box.
+This usually happens when a non-spouse executor or the decedent’s brothers or sisters try to access the box.
 This may require the parties to get a court order to access the safe deposit box.

 Texas law provides a relatively simple means for obtaining a court order if the bank refuses access.
 To obtain a court order, you must file an application with the probate court.